CdavM/car-bench-agentbeats-qs/README.md

 ### Metrics: Multi-Dimensional Scoring

-Each task is evaluated across **6 automated metrics** corresponding to its task type:
+Each task is evaluated across up to **6 automated metrics** corresponding to its task type:

 #### Base Tasks (100 tasks)
 - `r_actions_final` (0/1): Did agent reach the correct final environment state through its actions? - Code-Based.